NicoloMoretti/barracks/docs/scripting-guide.md

 ```

-In barracks looks like this:
+In Barracks looks like this:

 ```text